laduran/fibnetcore/README.md

 This is a simple console app that uses FibonacciCore to display the i<sup>th</sup> item in the Fibonacci sequence.

 I naively implemented the algorithm recursively.
 It is really slow.
-The non-recursive version is quite a bit faster and would be better to use.
+The iterative version is (of course) quite a bit faster and would be better to use.
+Really should have introduced memoization to make the recursive version faster.
+But, well, if you have to do that, just make it iterative.
 I used Stopwatch class to take high resolution timings of both versions for the sake of comparison.
 The program uses both algorithms for computing to show performance comparisons.